Ever marveled over a Middle Eastern dish with a vibrant yet earthy flavor and wondered, “What is this magic?!”

 Meanwhile, in downtown Detroit, diners can experience contemporary Lebanese cuisine—and za’atar incarnations—at the award-winning Leila.
 Opened in November 2019 by father and son restaurateurs Sameer and Samy Eid, Leila is named for the family’s matriarch and is an homage to their culture’s heritage and traditions.
 Za’atar is featured in many menu items, from traditional fattoush, labneh, and halloumi to a Middle Eastern twist on a chocolate tart with ganache and za’atar caramel.

 And there’s no reason not to use za’atar in dishes at home that are inspired by other regions.
-Ottolenghi’s za’atar cacio e pepe ingeniously gives a Middle Eastern flair to the classic Roman dish that’s showing up everywhere the last year with its creamy Parmesan and black pepper melding of ingredients.
+Ottolenghi’s za’atar cacio e pepe ingeniously gives a Middle Eastern flair to the classic Roman dish that’s showing up everywhere with its creamy Parmesan and black pepper melding of ingredients.
 Or, sprinkle za’atar on green shakshuka, a riff on the North African breakfast-for-dinner classic that’s satisfyingly savory with a lingering za’atar lilt.
 Or take a taste and see how you’re inspired to use it, whether as a rub for pan-seared chicken that enhances the pan juices or even a revelatory watermelon and halloumi salad.